 Joseph Acquired by Urban Home Entertainment for Video-On-Demand Distribution Worldwide

 RICHMOND, Va., Dec.
-24, 2020 /PRNewswire/ -- Soulidifly Productions, a film company with a mission to produce meaningful, uplifting stories that are entertaining and beautifully told, has partnered with TRIAL X FIRE, LLC, the distribution branch of Urban Home Entertainment, to release Joseph to audiences everywhere on video-on-demand starting December 24, 2020, on Amazon Prime and Vimeo.
+28, 2020 /PRNewswire-HISPANIC PR WIRE/ -- Soulidifly Productions, a film company with a mission to produce meaningful, uplifting stories that are entertaining and beautifully told, has partnered with TRIAL X FIRE, LLC, the distribution branch of Urban Home Entertainment, to release Joseph to audiences everywhere on video-on-demand starting December 24, 2020, on Amazon Prime and Vimeo.

 "Joseph will bring viewers a deeper understanding of how the search for truth can be healing, especially during times of social and political unrest," said BK Fulton, founding chairman and CEO, Soulidifly Productions.
 "This film aligns with 2019's 'Year of Return' and the 'Decade of Return' currently being expressed by African leaders and global influencers as more people search for answers in the present by looking to clues from the past."